TyeMcQueen/terraform-google-certificate-map-simple/README.md

 Any IP address exposed on the internet will get a considerable stream of probe attempts from hackers and "script kiddies".
-If you use certs not via Certificate Manager, then any probe attempts that use HTTPS will be handed a certificate letting the hackers know what host name to use with that IP address.
+If you use certs not via Cloud Certificate Manager, then any probe attempts that use HTTPS will be handed a certificate letting the hackers know what host name to use with that IP address.

 By using Cloud Certificate Manager certificate maps you can specify a